-In 2018, Compensia's consulting services were limited to our compensation committee, which regularly reviews the objectivity and independence of the advice provided by its compensation consultant on executive and non-employee director compensation.
-In 2018, our compensation committee considered the six specific independence factors adopted by the SEC and The NASDAQ Stock Market and determined that the work of Compensia raised no conflicts of interest.
+In 2020, Compensia's consulting services were limited to our compensation committee, which regularly reviews the objectivity and independence of the advice provided by its compensation consultant on executive and non-employee director compensation.
+In 2020, our compensation committee considered the six specific independence factors adopted by the SEC and Nasdaq, including the factors specified in Nasdaq Listing Rule 5605(d)(3)(D), and determined that the work of Compensia raised no conflicts of interest.